lleozhang/sysy-compiler/README.md

 # sysy-compiler

 This is the solution to sysy compiler lab of Peking University Compiler Principle class.
 These codes are certainly not the best and leave a lot of space for optimization.
+The code organization is somewhat disasterous.
+If you have any problems, probably you are right.

+## Code organization:

+The four files are corresponding to the frame given by https://pku-minic.github.io/online-doc/#/, and the whole environment are discussed in this reference.
+Specifically, docker.txt gives some handy instructions to set up the environment quickly, which can be used as a tip.

 ## Warning: